arujjval/tic-tac-toe/CONTRIBUTING.md

 ## Pull Request Process

-1. Submit a pull request to the `main` branch.
+1. Submit a pull request to the `Development` branch.
 2. Ensure the PR describes the problem and the proposed solution.
 3. One of the maintainers will review your PR and provide feedback if necessary.
 4. Once approved, your PR will be merged.